 As more people continue to indicate interest in crypto, it is essential to understand trading clearly before going into it.
 After all, “An investment in knowledge pays the best interest.”

-Cryptocurrency Trading Explained For Dummies
+Cryptocurrency Trading Explained for Dummies

 Cryptocurrency trading involves speculating digital currencies’ prices and exchanging one cryptocurrency for another.
-It involves trading a particular digital currency for another on a cryptocurrency exchange like Binance, KuCoin, BitMEX, Coinbase, etc.
+It involves trading a particular digital currency for another on a cryptocurrency exchange like Binance, KuCoin, BitMEX, Coinbase, etc. You can do this manually or use a crypto trading bot for better results.

 Not only can users convert their cryptocurrency for another, but they can also exchange these assets for fiat, including USD, EUR, GBP, among others.